Finding a balance

 - Many conservancies have Game Management Utilisation Plans that are out of date

-- Conservancies were disappointed that predators causing HWC could not be added to conservation hunting quotas due to MET procedures
+- Conservancies were disappointed that predators causing HWC could not be added to conservation hunting quotas due to MEFT procedures

 What is conservation hunting?